The Hand of St. Sebastian: Plot

-In 998, a monk is betrayed by his compatriot, and shot to death by archers.
-As they search his robe to find their objective—the mummified hand of Saint Sebastian—they notice a tattoo on the man's body; an ouroboros, symbol of the Millennium Group.
+In the year 998, a monk is betrayed by his compatriot, and shot to death by archers.
+As they search his robe to find their objective—the mummified hand of Saint Sebastian—they notice a tattoo on the man's body: an ouroboros, which will later become the symbol of the Millennium Group.

-In 1998, modern Group member Peter Watts (Terry O'Quinn) asks his colleague Frank Black (Lance Henriksen) for help with a case the Group have not authorized; he remains cryptic as to what it is.
+In 1998, modern Group member Peter Watts (Terry O'Quinn) asks his colleague, Frank Black (Lance Henriksen), for help with a case the Group have not authorized; he remains cryptic as to what it is.
 They travel to Germany to investigate the murder of a Dr. Schlossburg, whose lab is found to house a mummified body.
-The two are arrested by German police, but when the police realize they have apprehended fellow investigators they promise cooperation.
-However, the pair learn that Schlossburg has already been cremated; later they narrowly escape death when their rental car has been rigged with a car bomb.
+The two are arrested by German police, but when they realize they have apprehended fellow investigators they promise cooperation.
+However, the pair learn that Schlossburg has already been cremated; later they narrowly escape death when their rental car is rigged with a car bomb.

 Black connects the attempt on their lives to Schlossburg's murder.
-He demands details of the case from Watts, who explains that the mummy found earlier dates to early Christianity, the time when the Millennium Group first convened.
-However, they realize they are being tailed by two men, and return to their hotel.
+He demands details of the case from Watts, who explains that the mummy found earlier dates to early Christianity, the time when the Group first convened.
+However, they realize they are being tailed by two men and return to their hotel.
 There, they are met by Cheryl Andrews (C. C. H. Pounder), a fellow Group member who has worked with them in the past.
-She offers her help but Watts declines it.
-Watts is later able to access Schlossburg's computer files; meanwhile, the doctor is found to be alive, regaining consciousness in a hospital bed and telling police his assailant was Watts.
+She offers her help, but Watts declines it.
+Watts is later able to access Schlossburg's computer files.
+Meanwhile, Schlossburg is found to be alive, regaining consciousness in a hospital bed and telling police his assailant was Watts.